 They measure a page’s loading, interactivity, and visual stability.
 This provides insights into users’ experience perception of interacting with a website.
 Web admins should ensure that their pages load quickly.
-They must also ensure the pages are interactive and have no unexpected layout shifts.
-This maintains good WordPress Core Web Vitals scores for their website.
+They must also ensure the pages are interactive and reduces the avoid large layout shifts.
+This maintains good Core Web Vitals scores for their website.

 The Core Web Vitals apply to all websites and can be seen across various Google tools.
 Modifications to these metrics will have extensive implications.
 So, developers can consider the outlines and thresholds of the Core Web Vitals to be firm.
 Any updates from Google will have a prior warning.